OpenArabicPE/journal_al-haqaiq/README.md

 ## 1.2 Timeline / scheduled releases

 There is no proper release schedule yet but I conceive of version 1.0 as the first complete edition.
+Progress is tracked using a public [Trello board](https://trello.com/b/8LjguBCl/digital-ḥaqāʾiq).

 - version 0.1 shall be the first "official" release.
 It is scheduled for April 2018 and will include
     1. TEI files of all at least one volume of *al-Ḥaqāʾiq* (i.e. 12 issues / files) with structural mark-up of mastheads, sections, articles, and with page breaks linked to the facsimiles;
     2. MODS / BibTeX files for all issues, sections, and articles;
     3. XSLT, JS, and CSS for a webview.
+- versions 0.1.1 - 0.1.x: each completed issue will warant a minor release.
 - versions 0.1 - 0.x: each completed volume of 11 to 12 issues / TEI files will warant an incremental release.
 - version 1.0 shall include
     1. TEI files of all 35 issues of *al-Ḥaqāʾiq* with structural mark-up of mastheads, sections, articles, and with page breaks linked to the facsimiles;